By Andrew Glencross

 There are no factual surprises left with the Brexit process.
 What will determine the fate of the withdrawal deal is whether it can be presented successfully as politically preferable to any alternatives.

 Andrew Glencross is a Senior Lecturer in Politics and International Relations at Aston University.
-He is an expert in European integration and Brexit.
+He is an expert in European integration and Brexit and is the author of Why the UK Voted for Brexit: David Cameron’s Great Miscalculation.